General meaning

 ⌄

-Places of stability become the stage for a radical decision.
+Places of stability become the backdrop for a radical decision.

 Office, company, home port, residence, or any space associated with security may be involved.
 The Scythe transforms these places into points of rupture, where one announces a departure or closes a door.
-The Bouquet suggests that other, lighter, and less burdened places await to be invested in after the cut.
+The Bouquet suggests that other, lighter, and less burdened places await to be embraced after the severance.

 Personality